 You should be all set.
 Go ahead and log into another computer, use your favorite FTP client (such as Filezilla), enter the IP address as a host, and your newly created username and password, port number, and click connect

 .
 You are now connected FTP to your designated pathway on your server.

 FTP on a Plesk Server

 This process is a lot faster and much simpler.
-Here are a couple links in regards to setting it up on a Plesk Windows Server.
+Here are several links regarding setting up FTP users

 You did it!
 You have successfully set up an FTP site so that you or the developers can now edit, copy, and remove files from their designated folders smoothly.